Ireland Working Holiday Visa

 You cannot extend your Irish Working Holiday visa.
 You must leave the country once your permission expires.
 In addition, you can only partake in the Working Holiday Authorization Scheme once.

-The Working Holiday Visa doesn’t count towards citizenship in Ireland.
+The Irish Working Holiday Visa doesn’t count towards citizenship in Ireland.
 Although most Irish work visas and work authorization count towards citizenship, the Working Holiday Visa and the Green Card (employment) permit holders are not eligible to apply for permanent residency.

-After applying for the Working Holiday Visa, you should expect a decision on your application within 6 to 8 weeks.
+After applying for the Ireland Working Holiday Visa, you should expect a decision on your application within 6 to 8 weeks.